 No Police Contracts (2020): As protests against police violence swept the country, over a thousand Alphabet workers petitioned for the company to stop selling technology to police departments, including ending existing contracts with police departments that had been sued for racial bias.
 Alphabet ignored the concerns, claiming that the work was in line with AI principles.

 These actions, and many others, are the events that inspired and spurred us to even more action.
 As Alphabet workers learned how to organize in response to workplace harassment or unethical business choices, Alphabet was also learning.
 In early 2019, in response to these campaigns, Alphabet hired union busters and locked down internal discussion forums, as well as making it harder for employees to discover what the company was up to.
 While executives claimed to support the Walkout for Real Change, they also retaliated against the organizers and ignored four out of the five demands.
 More workers were fired and disciplined for organizing.
-When their coworkers protested those firings, they faced retaliation as well.
 The Communication Workers of America (CWA) agreed to help defend these workers, and after a year of legal battles the National Labor Relations Board filed charges against Alphabet for violating US labor law.

 After the Walkout for Real Change, organizers began forming site-specific committees and holding weekly organizing lunches involving deep conversations about what to do.
 We looked at our history of organizing, and concluded that the most successful campaigns had been those that involved a large number of committed workers pushing the company to do the right thing.
 We also witnessed how the company became less open to employee pressure over time and more hostile to worker demands.